Sunday 15 August 2021

-LKR Events are delighted to announce a new partnership for 2020 with local running expert Kris lecher from Brantingham Parks Injury Clinic to deliver one of the UK’s flattest 10 mile routes.
+LKR Events are delighted to be in partnership with local running expert Kris Lecher from Brantingham Parks Injury Clinic to deliver one of the UK’s flattest 10 mile routes.

-2020 will be the 5th year of this now popular local race across the open flats of the East Riding of Yorkshire and skirting the banks of the River Humber.
+2021 will be the 5th running of this now popular local race across the open flats of the East Riding of Yorkshire and skirting the banks of the River Humber.

 Race HQ and start/finish: